 Creating great presentations becomes far less difficult and stressful when you break down the process into smaller steps and familiarize yourself with best practices.
 A beautiful and effective presentation should look effortless at the end, but it takes some work to produce.

-You can use your presentation skills to make your online courses more effective or to draw in new customers who might not know about your business.
+You can use your presentation skills to create an online course that's more effective or to draw in new customers who might not know about your business.

 How To Make An Effective Presentation In 10 Easy Steps

 Of course, you can create different types of presentations, too.
 Slide presentations work particularly well when you need to illustrate a step-by-step process.
 You can also try screencasts, which allows you to show your work on a computer screen while you provide voiceover narration, or you could deliver a presentation as a speech.